Melitopol history

 Author: Alex Maltsev

-Also food and light industries are developing in Melitopol.
+Today, Melitopol is a rapidly developing scientific and industrial center of the southeastern Ukraine.
+Also, food and light industries are developing.
 There are bakeries, confectionery, meat and fish processing plants, and others.

 The city has three universities:

 Alexander Nevsky Cathedral.
 The cathedral was built in 1815-1831.
-Since the city was then called Novoaleksandrovka, it was decided to name the church in honor of Grand Duke Alexander Nevsky.
-Originally the church was built of wood.
-Later it was rebuilt in stone.
-Today the cathedral is active.
-Address: Melitopol, Alexander Nevsky Str., 5.
+It was named in honor of Grand Duke Alexander Nevsky.
+Originally, the church was built of wood.
+Later, it was rebuilt in stone.
+Alexander Nevsky Street, 5.

 St. Savva Monastery.
 The monastery is one of the newly formed Ukrainian monasteries.
 The construction of the monastery began in May 1995.
 In 2005, the construction was completed.
-Address: Melitopol, Vorovsky Str., 45.
+Vorovsky Street, 45.

-Natural monument “Kamennaya Mogila” (“Stone Grave”).
-It is located 2 km from Mirnoye village and 10 km from Melitopol.
-“Stone Grave” is 12 meters height heap of stones covering about 30,000 sq. meters.
+The natural monument “Kamennaya Mogila” (“Stone Grave”).
+It is located 2 km from Mirnoye village and 10 km from the city.
+“Stone Grave” is a 12 meters height heap of stones covering about 30,000 sq. meters.
 The object has a shape of a mound (“mogila” on Ukrainian), hence the name of the monument.

 “Kamennaya Mogila” has 87 grottoes and caves; thousands of ancient drawings and symbols (petroglyphs) can be found in 65 of them.
 The chronology of petroglyphs covers a vast period from the late Paleolithic era to the Middle Ages (from the 24-22 thousand years BC to the 10th-12th centuries).

-In September 2008, the reserve received national status.
+In September 2008, the reserve received a national status.
 Since that time, its official name is the National Historical and Archaeological Reserve “Kamennaya Mogila”.
-The archaeological complex pretends to be included in the UNESCO World Heritage List.

 The comments of our visitors